Marker Logo

 Historic Orrville Marker image.
 Click for full size.

-Photographed By Jason Voigt, February 14, 2024
+Photographed by Jason Voigt, February 14, 2024

 1. Historic Orrville Marker

-Inscription.
 Founded by the Orr Family, from Cowcaddens, Glasgow, Scotland, beginning with the first post office established in 1858.
 The Orrs sold several tracts of land to families, such as the Eathertons.
 The Hoppenberg-Fick General Store and Post Office, a blacksmith shop, a wagon-making shop, and the Orrville School all existed here, along with a 'modern and splendid' mill.
 The mill contributed to the development of the town and established Orrville as a trading center in west St. Louis County.
 Notable early settlers were William Parks Bacon, R.G.
 Coleman, a physician, Christian Hohman, a blacksmith, Henry Kessellring, a wagonmaker, Gustav Hoppenberg, and Phillip A. Fick.

 Topics.
 This historical marker is listed in these topic lists: ImmigrationIndustry & CommerceSettlements & Settlers.
 A significant historical year for this entry is 1858.

 Location.
 38° 38.121′ N, 90° 39.607′ W. Marker is in Wildwood, Missouri, in St. Louis County.
-Marker is on Eatherton Road north of Orrville Road, on the right when traveling north.
+It is on Eatherton Road north of Orrville Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 566 Eatherton Rd, Chesterfield MO 63005, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Historic Monarch (approx. 1.2 miles away); John L. LeCave Memorial Trailhead (approx. 1.7 miles away); Doctor Edmund A. Babler
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Historic Monarch (approx. 1.2 miles away); John L. LeCave Memorial Trailhead (approx. 1.7 miles away); Doctor Edmund A. Babler

 Paid Advertisement